Noobiez16/Kiwi-AI/ALL_PHASES_COMPLETED.md

 # 🥝 Kiwi_AI - Phases Completion Summary

+> **📌 IMPORTANT NOTE FOR FUTURE DEVELOPMENT:**
+> This is the SINGLE consolidated document for ALL phase completions.
+> DO NOT create separate phase completion files (e.g., PHASE2_COMPLETE.md, PHASE3_COMPLETE.md).
+> All phase summaries, deliverables, and test results should be added to this file.

+---

 ## ✅ Phase 1: Foundation, Security & Strategy Arsenal - COMPLETE!
 **Date Completed:** October 17, 2025